rancher-sandbox/docs.rancherdesktop.io/versioned_docs/version-latest/faq.md

 <!-- #640 -->
 #### **Q: How can I perform a clean uninstall of Rancher Desktop?**

-**A:** First, perform a [Factory Reset](ui/troubleshooting.md#factory-reset), and then you will uninstall the app.
+**A:** First, perform a [Factory Reset](ui/troubleshooting.md#factory-reset), and then uninstall the app.
 The uninstall process varies based on the operating system.
 For more information, please refer [here](./getting-started/installation.md).

 #### **Q: What support, if any, is available for DNS over VPN on Windows?**